splunk/observability-workshop/content/en/tko/session-5/check-new-navigator-short.md

 ![k8s-workload-overview](../images/k8s-workload-overview.png)

-* *Running* Means your pods are deployed and in a running state
+* *Running:* Pods are deployed and in a running state
-* *Pending* means waiting to be deployed
+* *Pending:* Waiting to be deployed
-* *Succeeded* means the pod has been deployed and completed its job and is finished
+* *Succeeded:* Pod has been deployed and completed its job and is finished
-* *Failed* means the containers in the pod have run and returned some kind of error
+* *Failed:* Containers in the pod have run and returned some kind of error
-* *Unknown* means Kubernetes isn't reporting any of the known states.
-(This may be during start or stopping pods, for example).
+* *Unknown:* Kubernetes isn't reporting any of the known states.
+(This may be during start or stopping of pods, for example).

 You can expand the Workload name by hovering your mouse on it, in case the name is longer than the chart allows.